Private Lessons

 mrs.jen.barnett@gmail.com

 As a teacher, Jen tries to balance her straight-forward manner and high expectations with lots of love, humor, and support for her students.
 She’s known for being able to teach truly multi-level classes where everyone is challenged to push their best a little farther.
-Never forgetting to address both follows and leads, Jen blends a clear, technical presentation with the creativity and improvisational spirit that make swing dancing so enjoyable.
+Never forgetting to address both follows and leads, Jen blends a clear, technical presentation of practical advice with the creativity and improvisational spirit that make swing dancing so enjoyable.

 Annabel Quisao (she/her)